Surface Code Stabilizer Measurements for Rydberg Atoms

 Quantum error correction (QEC) exploits redundancy to encode a logical qubit with an arbitrarily low error rate into several noisy physical qubits, which is possible as long as the physical error rate is below a given threshold \cite{shor_scheme_1995, gottesman_stabilizer_1997, knill_theory_1997, lo_fault-tolerant_1998, steane_efficient_1999}.
 In surface codes \cite{bravyi_quantum_1998, dennis_topological_2002, fowler_surface_2012}, near faultless logical qubits are prepared and maintained by repeated measurement of so-called stabilizer operators on the physical qubits.
 In this way, up to $\lfloor d/2 \rfloor$ physical single qubit errors in $d$ rounds of stabilizer measurements can always be corrected, where $d$ is the so-called \emph{distance} of the code.
-Recently, several quantum computing platforms have surpassed the threshold for QEC by minimizing noise at the level of single- and two-qubit gates \cite{egan_fault-tolerant_2021, ryan-anderson_realization_2021, abobeih_fault-tolerant_2022, postler_demonstration_2022, evered_high-fidelity_2023, bluvstein_logical_2024, finkelstein_universal_2024}.
-In neutral atom quantum computers \cite{saffman_quantum_2010, browaeys_many-body_2020, henriet_quantum_2020, morgado_quantum_2021, evered_high-fidelity_2023, bluvstein_logical_2024,graham_multi-qubit_2022, anand_dual-species_2024,scholl_erasure_2023,ma_high-fidelity_2023,cao_multi-qubit_2024, finkelstein_universal_2024}, two-qubit operations implemented by laser-exciting electrons to strongly interacting Rydberg states using time-optimal (TO) control methods \cite{jandura_time-optimal_2022,pagano_error_2022} have recently surpassed gate fidelities $\mathcal{F}\simeq 99.5\%$ \cite{evered_high-fidelity_2023, finkelstein_universal_2024} .
-These fidelities are above the threshold for QEC with surface- or color-codes, and logical qubits and small logical circuits have been experimentally realized \cite{bluvstein_logical_2024}.
-The neutral atom platform comes with unique opportunities, including native implementations of multi-qubit gates on three or more atoms \cite{levine_parallel_2019, graham_multi-qubit_2022, jandura_time-optimal_2022}, and the possibility of trapping different atomic species with different native intra- and inter-species interactions \cite{isenhower_demonstration_2010,singh_dual-element_2022, anand_dual-species_2024}.
-Specific errors include the finite lifetime of Rydberg states due to spontaneous emission and the possibility of so-called Rydberg leakage errors, where an atom is erroneously left in the Rydberg state at the end of a gate.
-Rydberg leakage errors are particularly detrimental, since an error on a single qubit can prevent the execution of two-qubit gates on all of its neighbors, via the Rydberg blockade mechanism \cite{cong_hardware-efficient_2022}.
-It is a key open question how to perform stabilizer measurements that minimize logical error rates under realistic noise models in these quantum computers.
+Recently, several quantum computing platforms have surpassed the threshold for QEC by minimizing noise at the level of single- and two-qubit gates \cite{egan_fault-tolerant_2021, ryan-anderson_realization_2021, abobeih_fault-tolerant_2022, postler_demonstration_2022, evered_high-fidelity_2023, bluvstein_logical_2024, finkelstein_universal_2024,senoo2025highfidelityentanglementcoherentmultiqubit}.
+The errors on any quantum computing platform can be categorized as either errors in the computational subspace, or \emph{leakage} errors, where the qubit leaves the computational subspace.
+While errors in the computational subspace can be corrected with hardware-agnostic error correction codes, mitigating the effect of leakage errors requires hardware specific protocols \cite{werninghaus_leakage_2021, cong_hardware-efficient_2022, chow_circuit-based_2024}.
+In neutral atom quantum computers \cite{saffman_quantum_2010, browaeys_many-body_2020, henriet_quantum_2020, morgado_quantum_2021, evered_high-fidelity_2023, bluvstein_logical_2024,graham_multi-qubit_2022, anand_dual-species_2024,scholl_erasure_2023,ma_high-fidelity_2023,cao_multi-qubit_2024, finkelstein_universal_2024}, two-qubit operations implemented by laser-exciting electrons to strongly interacting Rydberg states using time-optimal (TO) control methods \cite{jandura_time-optimal_2022,pagano_error_2022} have recently surpassed gate fidelities $\mathcal{F}\simeq 99.5\%$ \cite{evered_high-fidelity_2023, finkelstein_universal_2024,senoo2025highfidelityentanglementcoherentmultiqubit}.
+These fidelities are above the threshold against errors in the computational subspace for QEC with surface- or color-codes, and logical qubits and small logical circuits have been experimentally realized \cite{bluvstein_logical_2024}.
+However, a particularly detrimental error in this platform is Rydberg leakage, where an atom is erroneously left in a Rydberg state at the end of a gate.
+A Rydberg leakage error on a single qubit can prevent the execution of two-qubit gates on all of its neighbors, via the Rydberg blockade mechanism \cite{cong_hardware-efficient_2022, chow_circuit-based_2024}.
+It is thus a key open question how to perform stabilizer measurements that minimize logical error rates under realistic noise models including leakage errors.